Vaping Advertisements, Messaging Grabs Attention of Psych Professor

 “The ideas relate.
 It’s the same ideas that make an effective campaign for marijuana use,” he says.
-“I’m trying to stay a step ahead of that by doing research about messages targeting kids before they use, before they make the decision on whether to use, how we influence them so they have proper knowledge and the information they need to make a decision.”
+“I’m trying to stay a step ahead of that by doing research about messages targeting kids before they use before they make the decision on whether to use, how we influence them so they have the proper knowledge and the information they need to make a decision.”

-New to the Psychology department in the School of Liberal Arts and Education, Dr. Rosenberg says he likes to use his classroom as a vehicle to link abstract statistical and methodological concepts to real world examples.
+New to the Psychology department in the School of Liberal Arts and Education, Dr. Rosenberg says he likes to use his classroom as a vehicle to link abstract statistical and methodological concepts to real-world examples.
 In addition, when he taught psychology at Chapman University, he collaborated with as many as eight students on research each semester.
 Dr. Rosenberg plans to continue this trend at Dominican, as he hopes to begin recruiting student research assistants soon.

 Given the small class sizes at Dominican, Dr. Rosenberg feels it’s an ideal learning environment.